Hexagon/entsoe-api-client/README.md

 ### Examples

-See [/examples](/examples) folder for complete examples, like getting spot prices for today.
+See [/examples](/examples) folder for complete examples, like getting spot prices or total generation per hour.

 Pass your entso-e API key by environment variable API_TOKEN, example for getting todays spot prices.